-In 1656, Pietro da Cortona (1596–1669) was commissioned by Pope Alexander VII to enlarge the tiny Piazza della Pace in front of the 15th-century church of Santa Maria (to accommodate the carriages of its wealthy parishioners).
+In 1656, Pietro da Cortona (1596–1669) was commissioned by Pope Alexander VII to enlarge the tiny Piazza della Pace in front of the 15th-century church of Santa Maria, to accommodate the carriages of its wealthy parishioners.
 His architectural solution was to design a new church facade complete with semicircular portico, demolish a few buildings here and there to create a more spacious approach to the church, add arches to give architectural unity to the piazza, and then complete it with a series of bijou-size palaces.
-The result was one of Rome's most delightful little architectural stage sets.
-Within are two great Renaissance treasures: Raphael's fresco above the first altar on your right depicts the Four Sibyls, almost exact, if more relaxed, replicas of Michelangelo's.
+The result was one of Rome's most delightful little architectural setpieces.
+Within are several great Renaissance treasures.
+Raphael's fresco above the first altar on your right depicts the Four Sibyls–-almost exact replicas of Michelangelo's, if more relaxed.
 The fine decorations of the Cesi Chapel, second on the right, were designed in the mid-16th century by Sangallo.
 Opposite is Peruzzi's wonderful fresco of the Madonna and Child.
 Meanwhile, the octagon

-below the dome is something of an art gallery in itself with works by Cavalliere Arpino, Orazio Gentileschi, and others as Cozzo's Eternity fills the lantern above.
-Behind the church proper is its cloister, designed by Bramante (architect of St. Peter's) as the very first expression of High Renaissance style in Rome.
-At times, the cloister is the venue for modern art shows and, thanks to the Caffè alla Pace, the little piazza has become the core of a trendy caffè scene.
+below the dome is something of an art gallery in itself, with works by Cavalliere Arpino, Orazio Gentileschi, and others as Cozzo's Eternity fills the lantern above.
+Behind the church is its cloister, designed by Bramante (architect of St. Peter's) as the very first expression of High Renaissance style in Rome.
+The cloister has an exhibition space and a lovely café on the upper level.